spray/spray/docs/introduction.rst

   that are used by both :ref:`spray-client` as well as :ref:`spray-routing`.

 :ref:`spray-io`
   A low-level network IO layer for directly connecting Akka actors to asynchronous Java NIO sockets.
-It sports a pipelined architecture including predefined reusable pipeline stages (like connection timeouts and SSL/TLS support).
 We like to think of it a basic version of Netty_ for Scala.
+As of 1.0-M8/1.1-M8 it contains a backport of the new Akka IO layer coming with Akka 2.2.
+In 1.2-M8 it merely contains a few spray-specific "left-overs" that will likely go away completely in the future.

 :ref:`spray-servlet`
   An adapter layer providing (a subset of) the *spray-can* :ref:`HttpServer` interface on top of the Servlet API.